Illustrative image

 • Obtaining your user certificate

-• Save your certificate (*.p12) in a secure location (e.g. home drive) and not just locally on your PC.
+• Save your user certificate in a secure location (e.g., your home drive) and not just locally on your PC.

 • To use your certificate (*.p12), you will need to add/import it into the certificate repository of the device you are using.